JustVanillaCode/VSD-ASIC-Level-Repository/README.md

-Openlane is a tool tuned for 130nm cutting edge technology, first we will launch it then left click and select - "Open Terminal "  (Screenshot 2024-03-26 235512.png), then the terminal window will pop up; (Screenshot 2024-03-26 235359.png ) then will type in command line `ls` which means to list, then we will type `cd Desktop` cd means - change directory so this command line means to change the directory to Desktop, then `ls -ltr`, select tools using command line `cd tools`, then `ls -ltr`,` cd openlane_working_dir`, `cd openlane`, `ls -ltr`, then to run it in interactive mode we will type ethe command line `docker`,  a bash 4.2 text will appear in front, then type `./flow.tcl` this will turn the terminal into interactive mode (Screnshot 2024-03-06 163324)
+Openlane is a tool tuned for 130nm cutting edge technology, first we will launch it then left click and select - "Open Terminal "  (Screenshot 2024-03-26 235512.png), then the terminal window will pop up; (Screenshot 2024-03-26 235359.png ) then will type in command line `ls` which means to list, then we will type `cd Desktop` cd means - change directory so this command line means to change the directory to Desktop, then `ls -ltr`, select tools using command line `cd tools`, then `ls -ltr`,` cd openlane_working_dir`, `cd openlane`, `ls -ltr`, then to run it in interactive mode we will type ethe command line `docker`,  a bash 4.2 text will appear in front, then type `./flow.tcl` this will turn the terminal into interactive mode (Screnshot 2024-03-06 235925), the lines are in Screenshot 2024-03-06
 ------x------x------x------x-------x------x-----x-----x----x-----x----x----x
          Thank You, You Have Reached The End Of This Repository Author : Athv Sharma